p3rsonatic/sonic_emacs/README.md

 after src you can add the language to be used.
 - To execute the code you run `C-c C-c` inside the code block
 - To edit in a native buffer (to have LSP support for example) run `C-c '` then run `C-c '` again to save it
-- To tangle (the process of extracting code blocks into a standalone source file) add: `:tangle filename.py` to the header of the block:
+- To **Tangle** (the process of extracting code blocks into a standalone source file) add: `:tangle filename.py` to the header of the block:
 ```
 #+begin_src python :tangle my_script.py
 print("Hello from Org!")